Skip to main content

 ~ ~ ~

-To lay the groundwork for talking about how we move forward in the post-peak-oil world, we should first review where the planet's remaining oil reserves are.
-Figure 1 shows global oil reserves by region.
+To lay the groundwork for talking about how we move forward in the post-peak-oil world, we should first review where the planet's remaining oil reserves are (see Figure 1).

-Map of Proved Oil Reserves at End of 2001 (in billions of barrels)
+Figure 1.
+Map of Proved Oil Reserves at End

 The bar for the Middle East's reserves should probably be about 1/3 shorter than it is due to overly optimistic statements of reserves from Middle Eastern OPEC nations (who overstate their reserves to be able to export more oil and still stay within OPEC rules).
 But even given that, the Middle East still has a lot of the world's remaining oil.